-These days, more and more devices are shipping with little or limited storage space.
+These days, more and more devices are shipping with little or limited storage space as most of them are offering expensive SSDs.
 Most of the smartphones and tablets out there offer limited storage space, and a significant percentage of in-built storage is mostly occupied by the operating system only.

 Those of you who own devices with limited storage might want to change the default install location of Windows apps downloaded from Windows Store in Windows 10 to avoid running out of free space on the system drive.
 As you likely know, with default settings, Windows 10 installs all Windows apps as well as desktop apps (traditional programs) in the system drive, which is usually C drive.

 Default installation location of apps in Windows 10

 If the drive where Windows 10 operating system is installed is running out of disk space, you can configure Windows 10 to use a different drive to install apps.
 The good thing is that you can make it happen without downloading or installing any third-party software.
 There is a built-in provision to change default install location of apps in Windows 10.
 And yes, this method can also be used to configure Windows 10 to install apps on external storage.

 Note that when you change the default install location of apps, Windows 10 will not move existing Windows apps to the new drive.
 Only apps that you install in the future will be installed in the new drive.